cloud-66-internal/help.cloud66.com/_skycap/tutorials/service-networking.md

 ## Overview

-Often times the purpose of a service inside your application is to respond to web queries from the internet.
-Actions like rendering and serving HTML pages or accepting HTTP POST actions are amongst the most common requirements from web services.
+It’s likely that some services inside your application will need to respond to queries from the public internet.

-In a Cloud 66 for Docker stack, your services run inside containers.
-For this service to be available to anyone outside the container, we need to bridge it from inside to outside of the container.
+If you use Cloud 66, your services run inside containers.
+For a service to be available to anyone outside the container, we need to bridge it from inside to outside of the container.

-This is not limited to HTTP or web traffic.
-The same concepts apply if your container serves non-HTTP traffic (like web sockets, DB containers or custom TCP / UDP traffic).

-### Note
+Containers / applications in the same stack can automatically communicate with each other using their Weave IP addresses.

-In this article, **outside world** is used for any client of your service that's not inside the container.
-This includes any other services on your other stacks.
+**NOTE:** This does not includes any containers on your other stacks.
+They are considered "public" in this context.

+## Exposing networking ports

+To expose a service to a port on the public network:

+1. Under **Container Port** specify the port that your container is listening on (like 3000 for rails apps)

+    You can define your exposed service ports on **Public Internet Port** box like bellow:

+2. If your service is a web service (HTTP) and you want it to be available outside of your stack you need to set it like this:

+       `http:80,https:443`

+    * If you don't have HTTPS

+       `http:80`

+    * For non-standard ports:

+       `http:8080,https:8443`

+    * For other protocols (TCP and UDP):

+       `tcp:5785,udp:478`

+     (This container will be exposed on port 5785 for TCP connections and 478 for UDP connections.)